LieBtrau/chickenguard-2019-upgrade/docs/concept.md

 Alternatively, an I²C-IO-expander will be used, powered from 5V.
 Now, only the two I²C-lines need to be level translated.

 ## Buttons
-Nothing more than standard 6x6mm momentary push buttons.
+3 standard momentary push buttons.

 ## LED
-Bicolor LED : red and green.
+Single color red, or bicolor red-green